hmrc/agent-client-relationships/README.md

 The provided error code is to help diagnose potential issues in production and will usually be "RELATIONSHIP_NOT_FOUND".

+### Create a relationship between an Agent and a client

+HMRC-MTD-IT service:

+    PUT /agent/:arn/service/HMRC-MTD-IT/client/MTDITID/:mtdItId

+HMRC-MTD-VAT service:

+    PUT /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

+HMRC-NI-ORG service:

+    PUT /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

+These endpoints allocate the agent represented by the arn to the client represented by the mtditid, vrn or eori within GovernmentGateway or in CESA.

+Possible responses:

+### Created

+If the agent is allocated to the client then a 201 Created will be returned with an empty body

+### NotFound

+If the relationship could not be created then 404 NotFound will be returned with the failure message as body to help diagnose the issue

-### Delete a relationship between an Agent and a client for service HMRC-MTD-IT
+### Delete a relationship between an Agent and a client

+HMRC-MTD-IT service:

     DELETE /agent/:arn/service/HMRC-MTD-IT/client/MTDITID/:mtditid

+    DELETE /agent/:arn/service/HMRC-MTD-IT/client/NI/:nino

+HMRC-MTD-VAT service:

+    DELETE /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

+HMRC-NI-ORG service:

+    DELETE /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

-This endpoint de-allocates the agent represented by the arn from the client represented by the mtdItId within Government Gateway.
+These endpoints de-allocate the agent represented by the arn from the client represented by the mtdItId, nino, vrn or eori within Government Gateway.

 Possible responses: